-- The nptl/tst-cancel1 test will fail when using the 4.1 series of GCC. - The nptl/tst-clock2 and tst-attr3 tests sometimes fail.
-The reason is not completely understood, but indications are that a heavy system load can trigger these failures.

-- The math tests sometimes fail when running on systems where the CPU is not a relatively new genuine Intel or authentic AMD processor. - If you have mounted the LFS partition with the noatime option, the atime test will fail.
+- The nptl/tst-clock2, nptl/tst-attr3, and rt/tst-cpuclock2 tests have been known to fail.
+The reason is not completely understood, but indications are that minor timing issues can trigger these failures. - The math tests sometimes fail when running on systems where the CPU is not a relatively new genuine Intel or authentic AMD processor. - If you have mounted the LFS partition with the noatime option, the atime test will fail.
 As mentioned in Section 2.4, "Mounting the New Partition", do not use the noatime option while building LFS. - When running on older and slower hardware or on systems under load, some tests can fail because of test timeouts being exceeded.
+Modifying the make check command to set a TIMEOUTFACTOR is reported to help eliminate these errors (e.g. TIMEOUTFACTOR=16 make -k check).